WHAT CAUSES CONDENSATION ON WINDOWS ?

 Moreover, to minimise the occurrence of condensation appearing with the double glazing, it is advisable to help minimise the amount of moisture there may be within your property.
 If there is excess moisture in the air it will condense onto cooler surfaces so you should attempt to remove this excess moisture.
-This can be done by ensuring that your home is well ventilated or you can also use a dehumidifier.
+This can be done by ensuring that your home is well ventilated.

 Find out why mechanical air ventilation is needed to combat the toughest condensation problems.